oxc-project/oxc-project.github.io/src/zh/docs/guide/usage/linter.md

         --max-warnings=INT    Specify a warning threshold, which can be used to force exit with an error status if there are too many warning-level rule violations in your project

+Output
+        -f, --format          Use a specific output format (default, json)

 Miscellaneous
-        --timing              Display the execution time of each lint rule [env:TIMING: not set]
-        --rules               list all the rules that are currently registered --threads=INT         Number of threads to use.
+        --threads=INT         Number of threads to use.
 Set to 1 for using only 1 CPU core

-Codeowners
-        --codeowners-file=PATH  Path to CODEOWNERS file
-        --codeowners=NAME     Code owner names, e.g. @Boshen

 Available positional items:
     PATH                      Single file, single path or list of paths

 Available options:
+        --rules               list all the rules that are currently registered -c, --config=PATH         ESLint configuration file (experimental)
+        --tsconfig=PATH       TypeScript `tsconfig.json` path for reading path alias and project references for import plugin
     -h, --help                Prints help information
+    -V, --version             Prints version information
 ```

 :::